 Here is a short breakdown of each chapter:

 1. Getting Started: SEO Basics.
-Good introduction into the On-Page ranking factors that you need to be aware off, good in details information that you can use on your website before you get into link building.
-User good keyword rich navigation is coverd and in chapter 3 keywords are getting more attention, but I would have liked to have more information on the right structure for you websites topics.
-As said, Chapter 3 covers keywords, but a good website structure example would have been gret, either here or in the keyword chapter.
+Good introduction into the On-Page ranking factors that you need to be aware of, good in detail information that you can use on your website before you get into link building.
+User good keyword-rich navigation is covered and in chapter 3 keywords are getting more attention, but I would have liked to have more information on the right structure for your websites topics.
+As said, Chapter 3 covers keywords, but a good website structure example would have been great, either here or in the keyword chapter.
 Definitely a great start of this book to get into the topic of SEO

 4. Understanding Technical Optimization.
-Don't be scared for the term Technical is is not about the in depth technical mambo-jambo that you think.
-This chapter will tell you how to use the basics of WordPress Title, Meta descriptions, Permalinks structures and Images to get the most of your website.
+Don't be scared for the term Technical is is not about the in-depth technical mambo-jumbo that you think.
+This chapter will tell you how to use the basics of WordPress Title, Meta descriptions, Permalinks structures, and Images to get the most of your website.
 I do suggest you try the alternative WordPress SEO by Yoast plugin instead of All-In-One-SEO and Google XML Sitemaps.

 5. Creating Optimized and Engaging Content.
-Together with the keyword chapter you will learn a lot about what will attract visitors to your website and keep them coming, together with the search engines.
-Here you get some good information about writing content and how to structure you categories for optimal results.
-It has a Nice collection of plugins listed that can help your with your categories.
+Together with the keyword chapter, you will learn a lot about what will attract visitors to your website and keep them coming, together with the search engines.
+Here you get some good information about writing content and how to structure your categories for optimal results.
+It has a nice collection of plugins listed that can help you with your categories.

 7. Using Social Media.
 Social media is hot now, LinkedIn, Twitter, Social Bookmarking, Facebook and YouTube are all covered in this chapter.
-I love the Facebook section and how to setup a fanpage!
-And maybe in the next version he can put in an extra section about the new http://www.google.com/+1/button/
+I love the Facebook section and how to set up a fan page!

 Appendix A: WordPress SEO Plugins.
 A WordPress book is not complete if it doesn't have Plugin recommendations.
-There a definitely a few ones that I will be testing but I do think All-In-One-SEO is no longer the best choice, even in Beta WordPress SEO by Yoast is beter (and it will soon be out of Beta)
+There a definitely a few ones that I will be testing but I do think All-In-One-SEO is no longer the best choice, now WordPress SEO by Yoast is better.

 Appendix B: Other SEO Resources.
 Very helpfull list of websites and forums to get more information and to keep up-to-date with SEO in general.